Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 Wrap Up

-Avoid relying on AI to replace humans or take over too much (if any) user-facing presentation.
+Avoid relying on AI to replace humans or take over too much (if any) of the user-facing presentation.
 Also, don’t let AI guide you down the path of poor training as an order-taker who doesn’t properly analyze training requirements.

 AI won’t replace quality work from humans but will augment our daily work.